GAIA-UNIL/G2S/DOCUMENTATION.md

 - top-level reserved interface keys are `simulation`, named outputs, `time`, `job_id`, `status`, `progress`, `artifacts`, `error`, and `warnings`
 - remaining progress/meta key-values are flattened at the top level unless they collide with reserved interface keys

-During the transition, the legacy positional contract remains the default.
+The legacy positional contract can be requested explicitly with `-legacy_output`.
 Compatibility helpers are available in each binding layer:

 - Python: `g2s.schema_to_legacy(result)`
 - MATLAB: `g2sSchemaToLegacy(result)`